muyao/time-machine/README.md

 *Note 2: If you end up using the non-minified script, you won't find the `d=`.
 Change the parameter at the end `...})(0.2);` to get the same effect*

+*Note 3: The pausing-unpausing for each and every thread is slow, yes I know.
+But I don't know any other way of fixing it because webworker threads have a different global scope than the main thread.*

 ## Contributing

 Contributions are what make the open-source community such an amazing place.
 Any contributions you make are greatly appreciated.